 There are a large range of different RAW conversion programs.
 The most popular are:

-- Adobe Camera RAW / Adobe Lightroom (both use the same RAW conversion engine)
+- Adobe Camera RAW - part of Adobe Photoshop / Lightroom (both use the same RAW conversion engine)

 - Capture One Pro